Easy & Healthy Spiced Nuts Recipe (No Sugar)

 - 1/4 teaspoon ground cinnamon

-- 2 tablespoons olive coconut, or peanut oil
+- 2 tablespoons olive oil* or avocado

 Instructions